Creating a world-class concert hall for the people of Bristol and the south west.

 Phase two involves sensitively restoring the listed building and Victorian second hall, refurbishing the back stage areas and creating new spaces for education.

 The hall’s current interior has varied acoustic quality depending on where you’re sitting and the type of music being played.
 Our proposals will ensure that the sound is consistently good, and by reconfiguring some of the seating, the hall will also be more adaptable.

-This phase of work also extends to the atmospheric cellars, which will be carefully converted to provide studios for learning and creativity, and an underground venue that will extend the Hall’s diverse musical reach even further.
+The atmospheric cellars beneath the main hall will also be carefully converted to provide studios for learning and creativity, and a new underground venue will extend Bristol Beacon’s diverse musical reach even further.

 Bristol’s new home of music now hosts performers from all musical genres and extends the city’s music education and outreach – something that can only strengthen when phase two completes in 2023.